 Our students gain further educational and working experience in psychology through volunteer work, internships, and professional attachments in psychology-related settings.
 Some organisations where our students have been attached to include the Institute of Mental Health (IMH), Ministry of Education (MOE), National Youth Council (NYC), Dyslexia Association of Singapore (DAS), Singapore Boy’s Home, and Movement of the Intellectually Disabled of Singapore (MINDS).

-More information on student experience, professional attachment.
+More information on professional attachment.

 Double Major BSocSci (Hons)